-The Magneti Marelli logo creates a sense of craftsmanship perfected to excellence.
+The Magneti Marelli logo conveys a sense of craftsmanship perfected to an exceptional standard.
 Its strict and concise style emphasizes attention to quality and reliability.
 It speaks of precision, where every edge is calculated and thought through.

 Magneti Marelli: Brand overview